Sparse estimation in Ising Model via penalized Monte Carlo methods: Main results

 The estimation error of the Lasso estimator in Theorem \ref{main} is measured in $l_\infty$-norm.
 Similarly to \citet{Cox13}, it can be extended to the general $l_q$-norm, $q \geq 1.$ We omit it, because \eqref{main_in} is sufficient to obtain the second main result of the paper (Corollary \ref{maincor}).
 It states that the thresholded Lasso estimator is model selection consistent, if, additionally to \eqref{ncond} and \eqref{mcond}, the nonzero parameters are not too small and the threshold is appropriately chosen.
+It is a consequence of the fact, which follows from Theorem \ref{main}, that the Lasso seperates significant parameters from irrelevant ones, i.e. for each $(r,s) \in T$ and $(r',s') \notin T$ we have $ |\hth \rs | >|\hth _{r's'} | $ with high probability.
+However, Corollary \ref{maincor} does not give a way of choosing the threshold $\delta$, because both endpoints of the interval $[R_n^m, \ths _{min}/2] $ are unknown.
+It is not a surprising fact that has been already observed, for instance, in linear models \citep[Theorem 8]{YeZhang10}.
+In section~\ref{implementation} we propose a method of choosing a threshold that relates to information criteria.

 We have already mentioned that there are many approaches to the high-dimensional Ising model.
-The significant part of them refers to the pseudolikelihood method.
-Now we compare conditions that are sufficient to prove model selection consistency in the current paper to those basing on the pseudolikelihood approximation in \citet{Ravi10, Guoetal10, Xueetal12, Jalali11}.
+Now we compare conditions that are sufficient to prove model selection consistency in the current paper to those basing on the likelihood approximation.
 If we simplify regularity conditions in Theorem \ref{main}, Corollary \ref{maincor} and forget about Monte Carlo parameters in \eqref{mcond}, then we have: \begin{enumerate} \item[(a)] the cone invertibility factor condition is satisfied, \item[(b)] the sample size should be sufficiently large, that is $n>\bd0 ^2 \log d,$ \item[(c)] the nonzero parameters should be sufficiently large, that is $\ths_{min} > \sqrt{\frac{ \log d}{n}}\:.$ \end{enumerate}

+In \citet[Corollary 1]{Ravi10} one needs stronger irrepresentable condition in (a).
+Their analog of (b) is $n\geq v^3 \log d, $ where $v$ is the maximum neighbourhood size.
+Since $v$ is smaller than $\bd0$, their condition is less restrictive.
+However, in (c) they require the minimum signal strength to be higher than ours, because it has to be larger than $\sqrt{\frac{v \log d}{n}}$ as distinct from $\sqrt{\frac{ \log d}{n}}$ in our paper.

-In \citet[Corollary 1]{Ravi10} and \citet[Theorem 2]{Guoetal10} one needs stronger irrepresentable condition in (a), $\bd0$ in the third power in (b) and additional factor $\sqrt{\bd0}$ in (c).
-To be precise, in \citet{Ravi10} one considers $d$ separate procedures, so their conditions do not depend on $\bd0$ but on the maximum neighbourhood size that is smaller than $\bd0.$
+Assumptions in \citet[Theorem 2]{Guoetal10} are stronger than ours.
+Indeed, they need irrepresentable condition in (a), $\bd0$ in the third power in (b) and additional factor $\sqrt{\bd0}$ in (c).